Women’s 23/24 Alpine Ski Boot Roundup

 MSRP: $600

-For women who like to do it all, from all-day downhill at the resort to steep and deep powder laps in the backcountry, the Coshise 95 is the tool to get you there.
+For women who like to do it all, from all day downhill at the resort to steep and deep powder laps in the backcountry, the Coshise 95 is the tool to get you there.
 “The Cochise 95 W is for the freeride skier who wants the versatility of having a walk mode in her ski boot, either for boot packing, short tours, or comfort walking around the village,” said Leslie Baker Brown, Blizzard Tecnica Women2Women Program Leader.
 It has a medium-flex for responsiveness while riding, yet still provides all-day comfort, uphill or downhill.
-The walk mode features 50° range of mobility, and the boot is rigged for tech binding compatibility.
+The walk mode features a 50° range of mobility, and the boot is rigged for tech binding compatibility.
 Additionally, the GripWalk soles provide sure footing on both steep, icy transitions and wet stairs to the aprés-ski bar.
 This really is a do-it-all ski boot—a backcountry tool that doesn’t sacrifice any resort performance.

 You may also be interested to read: